dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The message processing in {{Section 5 of RFC9528}} states that certain data (EAD items, connection identifiers, application algorithms, etc.) is made available to the application.
 Since EAP-EDHOC is now acting as the application of EDHOC, it may need to handle this data to complete the protocol execution.
 See also {{I-D.ietf-lake-edhoc-impl-cons}}.

-Resumption of EAP-EDHOC may be defined using the EDHOC-PSK authentication method {{I-D.ietf-lake-edhoc-psk}}.

 ### Successful EAP-EDHOC Message Flow without Fragmentation

 EDHOC allows EAP-EDHOC to support authentication credentials of any type defined by COSE, which can be either transported or referenced during the protocol.